cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* string

-The path within the additional host to enable the waiting room on.
-Defaults to `/`.
+Sets the path within the host to enable the waiting room on.

+The waiting room will be enabled for all subpaths as well.
+If there are two waiting rooms on the same subpath, the waiting room for the most specific path will be chosen.
+Wildcards and query parameters are not supported.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#path WaitingRoom#path}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#path WaitingRoom#path}

 ---